Skip to main content

 In this guide(5 sections)

 A AI founder from Bengaluru, MTech IIT Bombay 2014, Y Combinator W22 batch, raised a USD 12 million Series A in January 2026 with a US lead investor and a quiet US fund as co-investor.
 The board pushed to move the holding company to Delaware and his role to San Francisco.
 The visa strategy his US counsel built was a two-step: O-1A extraordinary ability for the founder move (twelve to fourteen weeks at USCIS premium processing), then EB-1A self-petition immediately after entry.
 The O-1A petition needed apostilled originals of his IIT Bombay MTech transcript and degree, his class-twelve CBSE certificate, his birth certificate from the Bangalore Mahanagara Palike (then BBMP), his marriage certificate from the Bengaluru Sub-Registrar, his wife's UPES Dehradun BTech degree, the children's birth certificates and a PCC from the Bengaluru Passport Seva Kendra Lalbagh.
 The Karnataka HRD step ran through the State Educational Research and Training Department in Malleswaram.
-MEA apostille at Patiala House Delhi.
+MEA apostille at the authorised MEA service-provider route.
 Set delivered to his Latham and Watkins immigration attorney in Menlo Park in four weeks.
 The press portfolio, peer recommendation letters and US-side O-1A petition itself were the work of the US firm.
 The documentation in India was the work that had to be right before any of the US work could finish.

 That layered visa strategy is now standard for Indian founders moving to the US.
 The L-1A intracompany transfer fits founders whose Indian and US entities share common ownership.
 The O-1 extraordinary ability visa fits founders with publications, awards, press, board memberships and high distinction in their field.
 The EB-1A green card covers outstanding researchers, executives or founders with extraordinary achievements.
 The EB-2 National Interest Waiver (NIW) green card route fits research-intensive founders whose work serves the US national interest.
 The regular H-1B specialty occupation visa still works for founder candidates with a sponsoring US employer, though it is rare for first-time founders.
 This page is for the Indian founder who has settled on a US route and needs the documentation in India work in 2026.